 Knowledge Library

-On-bead DEL Application and Case Study for Drug Discovery
+Advanced On-bead DEL Technology for Enhanced Drug Discovery Screening

 DNA-encoded library (DEL) technology has been recognized as a major screening method with unique advantages for offering vast chemical diversity and multiplexed affinity-based screening.
 Recently, solid-phase On-bead DEL, also known as one bead one compound (OBOC), has been developed to further expand DEL screening from affinity-based screening into biochemical activity screening.
 At the 2025 SLAS …Read More >